DNA Test - MyHeritage

 The trust level:

 An ethnicity is a group of people who share distinct social characteristics such as culture, religion, language, history, heritage, and other attributes.
-Ethnic origins are usually identified with a specific geographic region where their group is from, but not only.
+Ethnic origins are usually identified with a specific geographic region where their group is from.

 Humans have about 99.9% of their DNA in common.
 This allows us to have the same type of metabolism and all the basic functions of our species.
 The remaining 0.1% of our DNA explains all the differences that can be seen between humans, such as appearance, personality, etc.